-6156 - Selection of Sample for Validation Surveys of Accredited Laboratories below.
+6156 - Selection of Sample for Validation Surveys of Accredited Laboratories

+The number of validation surveys and criteria for selection are indicated in the sections below.
 A complaint investigation of an accredited laboratory can also be counted toward the validation target.
-(See $\S6156.3$ below).
+(See $\underline{\$6156.3}$ below).